IBM/wxflows/examples/tool-calling/langchain/README.md

 - watsonx.ai SDK (models)
 - wxflows SDK (tools)

+> You can use any of the [supported chat models](https://js.langchain.com/docs/integrations/chat/).

 This guide will walk you through installing the `wxflows` CLI, initializing and deploying a project, and running the application locally.
 We’ll use `google_books` and `wikipedia` tools as examples for tool calling with `wxflows`.

 ## Step 1: Install wxflows CLI